OUCmarinemicrobiology/Acinetobacter_Evol/README.md

 >Take the A-baumannii-104 isolate as an example.

 ## 2. Dataset
-All assembled Illumina sequence data have been deposited in GenBank under the BioProject accession number [PRJNA778807](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA778807).
+All assembled Illumina sequence data have been deposited in GenBank under the BioProject accession number [PRJNA663756](https://ncbi.nlm.nih.gov/bioproject/663756) and [PRJNA1063895](https://ncbi.nlm.nih.gov/bioproject/063895).

 ## 3. read trimming
 ### Trimmomatic